GSO Procurement & Contracting

 - empower women and youth;

-- promote social inclusion and tolerance of underserved communities, such as LGBTI, disabled persons and minority ethnic groups;
+- promote social inclusion and tolerance of underserved communities, such as disabled persons, minority ethnic groups and LGBTI; and

-- promote greater health awareness and outcomes in HIV prevention and AIDS treatment; and
+- promote greater health awareness and livelihoods in HIV prevention and AIDS treatment.

 - Projects relating to partisan political activity;

 - Projects intended primarily for the growth or institutional development of the organization; or